francetv/ftv-zoom-android-utils-slugify/README.md

 # francetv zoom Utils Slugify with UTest #

-This utils methods is used to slugify text.
+This utils method is used to slugify text.
-Most of tracking data identifier need to be generated through this method to remove accentuate and others non-alphanumeric chararacters.
+Most of tracking data identifier need to be generated through this method to remove accentuated and others non-alphanumeric chararacters.

 #### Example : ####